Randomized spectral co-clustering for large-scale directed networks: Discussions

-Below is an example to examine the misclustering bounds in Section \ref{theory} more explicitly, and we compare them with the state-of-the-art misclustering bounds in \citet{rohe2016co} and \citet{rohe2012co}.
-Consider the following four-parameter ScBM.
+\paragraph{On the misclustering error rates and comparison with the state of the art.} Note that the misclustering error rates depend on one unknown parameter, namely, the minimum non-zero singular value of the population matrix.
+Here we specify the bounds and compare them with the state of art by consider the following four-parameter ScBM.
 The underlying number of row clusters and column clusters are the same, i.e., $K^y=K^z=K$.
 Each cluster has a balanced size $n/K$.
 For any pair of nodes $(i,j)$, a directed edge from $i$ to $j$ is generated with probability $\alpha_n$ if the row cluster of $i$ is identical to the column cluster of $j$, and with probability $\alpha_n(1-\lambda)$ otherwise.
 Formally,